zarwak/OS1/README.md

 ### b) PIC (Position Independent Code)
 - Shared libraries (`.so`) must be loaded at arbitrary memory addresses.
 - Compiling with `-fPIC` ensures the code can run regardless of where it is loaded in memory.
+- *Part 3:*
+  - Function .o files (mystrfunctions.o, myfilefunctions.o) are compiled into a *static library* (libmyutils.a).
+  - Variables: LIB_OBJS for function objects, LIB for the library path, DRIVER_OBJS for main/driver.
+  - Rules: New rule to build the library using ar rcs, linking rule now combines driver objects with the library.

+*Key difference:* Part 3 separates function object files into a library, enabling reuse and cleaner linking.

 ### c) `LD_LIBRARY_PATH`
 - Environment variable that tells the dynamic linker where to search for shared libraries at runtime.